 Here you will find my brief reviews of Nintendo Wii U games, along with a rating from 1 to 10.
 A rating of 9-10 indicates a great game; 7-8 is a good game; 5-6 is a mediocre game; 3-4 is a poor game; and 1-2 is a horrible game.
 At the bottom of the page can be found my Top 5 list.
+Note: Any online features mentioned are no longer supported as of April 2024.

 Click here for quick links to each review